nebari-dev/nebari/docs/source/02_get_started/09_end_user_faq.md

     ```
     These will not be available to the Dask workers.

-6. How to use google credentials on qhub - you can add as env var to bashrc (be sure to source from bash_profile) but that DOES NOT make it available inside of notebooks.
+6. How to use .bashrc on QHub?
+You can use `.bashrc` on QHub, but its important to note that only `.bash_profile` is sourced by default so you'll need to be sure to source the `.bashrc` inside of the `.bash_profile`.
+Its important to note that if you set environment variables in this way, they WILL NOT be available inside of notebooks.

 7. How do I use environment variables on dask workers (not loaded via a package)?